ductsoup/Mycodo-hyrdoponic-build/README.md

 | -- | :------ |

 ## Software
 Originally I'd written my own software in Python.
-Then I came across [Mycodo](https://github.com/kizniche/Mycodo) which had a much nicer and more capable interface.
+Then I came across [Mycodo](https://github.com/kizniche/Mycodo) which has a much nicer and more capable interface so I decided to use that instead.

+Support for the Atlas and SCD41 sensors is native in Mycodo.
+Support for the Sequent relay board is not but fortunately there's a provision.
+To connect the relay board to Mycodo you'll need to add a shell script.

 ## Gallery